tago-io/tago-sdk-js/analysis.rst

 3. **Type** in your terminal **`tago-builder 'my script'.js 'new name'.tago.js** *(the last parameter is optional)*.
 4. **Upload** the generated **'my script'.tago.js** file to **Tago**.

 If everything is okay, a new file called 'my script'.tago.js will be generated.
-Now you can upload this file to Tago!
+Now you can upload this file to TagoIO!

 Services
 ********
 We provide some functions that can greatly help your application.
-When creating a analysis, you are can use Tago services on your own, just make sure you understand the policies and cost associate with the usage.
+When creating a analysis, you are can use TagoIO services on your own, just make sure you understand the policies and cost associate with the usage.

 When setting up a service, you need to pass an analysis-token.
 For convenience, the context returns a property token that you can use to setup a service object.